cstanca1/hdp2_4_2-vagrant/README.md

 ### Deploy Cluster using Ambari Web UI
 Open up a web browser and go to http://ambari1:8080.
-Log in with username admin and password admin and follow on-screen instructions, selecting services of interest.
+Log in with username admin and password admin and follow on-screen instructions, selecting hosts created and services of interest.